Ivars Punnenovs

 Ivars Punnenovs (born May 30, 1994) is a Latvian professional ice hockey goaltender currently playing for the Lausanne HC of the National League (NL).

 Playing career

 Punnenovs began his career in 2013–14 as the backup goalie of Rapperswil-Jona Lakers behind David Aebischer.
 He made his National League A debut on September 27, 2013.

 International play

 Punnenovs participated at the 2013 World Junior Ice Hockey Championships as a member of the Latvia men's national junior ice hockey team.

+He represented Latvia at the 2023 IIHF World Championship where he won a bronze medal, Latvia's first ever IIHF World Championship medal.
+Punnenovs only played in Latvia's match against Canada, allowing two goals before being replaced by Artūrs Šilovs.